Please confirm topic selection

 • summary

-• Cervical Adjacent Segment Disease is the radiographic degeneration of the disc or facets at the caudal or cephalad segment adjacent to a previous cervical surgical fusion construct.
+• Cervical adjacent segment disease refers to the radiographic degeneration of the disc or facets at the caudal or cephalad segment adjacent to a previous cervical surgical fusion construct

-• Treatment is observation and medical management for patients with mild symptoms.
-Surgical management is indicated in patients that have failed conservative treatment.
+• Treatment consists of observation and medical management for patients with mild symptoms.
+Surgical management is indicated in patients that have failed conservative treatment

 • Epidemiology